-- To approve an amendment to MannKind's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 550 million shares to 700 million shares; - things, increase the aggregate number of shares of common stock authorized for issuance under the 2013 Equity Incentive Plan by 15 million shares;

-4. To approve, on an advisory basis, the compensation of the named executive officers - To approve, on an advisory basis, the compensation of the named executive officers of MannKind, as disclosed in MannKind's proxy statement for the Annual Meeting; and - To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of MannKind for its fiscal year ending December 31, 2016.
+- 큻 2.
+To approve an amendment to MannKind's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common pertor stock from 550 million shares to 700 million shares; - ation 3.
+To approve an amendment to MannKind's 2013 Equity Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the 2013 and Equity Incentive Plan by 15 million shares; - To approve, on an advisory basis, the compensation of the named executive officers 4. of MannKind, as disclosed in MannKind's proxy statement for the Annual Meeting; and - 5.
+To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of MannKind for its fiscal year ending December 31, 2016.